Proton–proton chain

 The proton–proton chain, also commonly referred to as the p–p chain, is one of two known sets of nuclear fusion reactions by which stars convert hydrogen to helium.
-It dominates in stars with masses less than or equal to that of the Sun, whereas the CNO cycle, the other known reaction, is suggested by theoretical models to dominate in stars with masses greater than about 1.3 times that of the Sun.
+It dominates in stars with masses less than or equal to that of the Sun, whereas the CNO cycle, the other known reaction, is suggested by theoretical models to dominate in stars with masses greater than about 1.3 solar masses.

-In general, proton–proton fusion can occur only if the kinetic energy (i.e. temperature) of the protons is high enough to overcome their mutual electrostatic repulsion.
+In general, proton–proton fusion can occur only if the kinetic energy (temperature) of the protons is high enough to overcome their mutual electrostatic repulsion.

 In the Sun, deuteron-producing events are rare.
 Diprotons are the much more common result of proton–proton reactions within the star, and diprotons almost immediately decay back into two protons.
 Since the conversion of hydrogen to helium is slow, the complete conversion of the hydrogen initially in the core of the Sun is calculated to take more than ten billion years.

 Although sometimes called the "proton–proton chain reaction", it is not a chain reaction in the normal sense.
 In most nuclear reactions, a chain reaction designates a reaction that produces a product, such as neutrons given off during fission, that quickly induces another such reaction.

 The proton–proton chain is, like a decay chain, a series of reactions.
 The product of one reaction is the starting material of the next reaction.
 There are two main chains leading from hydrogen to helium in the Sun.
 One chain has five reactions, the other chain has six.